mykilee/CD-Final-individual-project/README.md

 ## 3. Text selection and scraping

 The selection criteria emphasize text files in the TXT format, primarily associated with renowned universities in the Netherlands.
+This corpus selects various types of universities in the Netherlands for reference, offering assistance to those interested in the Dutch university system.
+The corpus primarily extracts official information about each university from Wikipedia, scrapes into txt documents through using Python codes, which facilitates and ensures accuracy for subsequent text processing and analysis.

 ## 4. Data collection process